 CCPA Information Collection and Sharing Notice

-As noted above, we believe we do not meet any of the CCPA’s applicability thresholds, but for the avoidance of doubt, we make the disclosures listed below.
+As noted in “Additional California Privacy Rights (CCPA)” above, we believe we do not meet any of the CCPA applicability thresholds, but for the avoidance of doubt, we present the following disclosures.

 Categories of Personal Information Collected

 Please note that we do not necessarily collect all of these categories of personal information about every individual, or even most individuals.
-While we collect certain information from all site visitors (e.g., IP addresses, user agent information), the categories listed below also encompass the range of information we gather in connection with the articles and other content we create and/or edit, which is far more extensive than we customarily gather about site visitors.
-These categories include information (a) that certain people volunteer to us (e.g., in a comment or other communication), whether about themselves or someone else; (b) that we only collect from/about certain people for some specific reason(s); and/or (c) that we infer or surmise from other data (e.g., inferring an approximate geographical location based on an area code or email domain).
+While we collect certain information from all visitors to the Ate Up With Motor website (e.g., IP addresses and/or hostnames, user agent information), the categories listed below also encompass the range of information we gather in connection with the articles and other content we create and/or edit (and/or on which we consult and/or otherwise collaborate) and/or our other creative endeavors, which is far more extensive than we customarily collect about site visitors.
+(Simply reading a single magazine article or encyclopedia entry about some public figure as part of our research can sometimes provide us with most if not all of the categories of personal information listed here!)
+These categories also include information (a) that certain people volunteer to us (e.g., in a comment or other communication), whether about themselves or someone else; (b) that we only collect from/about certain people for some specific reason(s); and/or (c) that we infer or surmise from other data (e.g., inferring an approximate geographical location based on an area code or email domain).

-During the past 12 months, we have collected the following categories of personal information in the course of our business:
+We have collected in the last 12 months and/or may collect the following categories of personal information in the course of our business: